microsoft/code-with-engineering-playbook/docs/observability/tools/OpenTelemetry.md

 ## Integration Options with Azure Monitor

-There are two possible approaches when integrating an OpenTelemetry instrumented application with Azure Monitor as an OpenTemetry exporter.

 ### Using the Azure Monitor OpenTelemetry Exporter Library

 This scenario uses the OpenTelemetry SDK as the core instrumentation library.
 Basically this means you will instrument your application using the OpenTelemetry libraries, but you will additionally use the Azure Monitor OpenTelemetry Exporter and then added it as an additional exporter with the OpenTelemetry SDK.
-In this way, the OpenTelemetry traces your application creates will be pushed to your Azure Monitor Instance
+In this way, the OpenTelemetry traces your application creates will be pushed to your Azure Monitor Instance.

-### Using the Application Insights Agent Jar file
+### Using the Application Insights Agent Jar file - Java only

+Java OpenTelemetry instrumentation provides another way to integrate with Azure Monitor, by using [Applications Insights Java Agent jar](https://docs.microsoft.com/en-us/azure/azure-monitor/app/java-in-process-agent).

 When configuring this option, the Applications Insights Agent file is added when executing the application.
 The `applicationinsights.json` configuration file must be also be added as part of the applications artifacts.
 Pay close attention to the preview section, where the `"openTelemetryApiSupport": true,` property is set to true, enabling the agent to intercept OpenTelemetry telemetry created in the application code pushing it to Azure Monitor.

+OpenTelemetry Java Agent instrumentation supports many [libraries and frameworks and application servers](https://github.com/open-telemetry/opentelemetry-java-instrumentation/blob/main/docs/supported-libraries.md#supported-libraries-frameworks-application-servers-and-jvms).
+Application Insights Java Agent adds more [dependencies](https://docs.microsoft.com/en-us/azure/azure-monitor/app/java-in-process-agent#auto-instrumentation) to this list.
-The main difference between running the OpenTelemetry agent vs. the Application Insights agent is demonstrated in the amount of traces getting logged in Azure Monitor.
-When running in OpenTelemetry only mode, **only the manual traces are getting pushed to Azure Monitor**.
-No other automatic traces are sent from the application or the OpenTelemetry agent.
+Therefore, the main difference between running the OpenTelemetry Java Agent vs. the Application Insights Java Agent is demonstrated in the amount of traces getting logged in Azure Monitor.
+When running with Application Insights Java agent there's more telemetry getting pushed to Azure Monitor.
 On the other hand, when running the solution using the Application Insights agent mode, it is essential to highlight that nothing gets logged on Jaeger (or any other OpenTelemetry exporter).
 All traces will be pushed exclusively to Azure Monitor.
 However, both manual instrumentation done via the OpenTelemetry SDK and all automatic traces, dependencies, performance counters, and metrics being instrumented by the Application Insights agent are sent to Azure Monitor.
 Although there is a rich amount of additional data automatically instrumented by the Application Insights agent, it can be deduced that it is not necessarily OpenTelemetry compliant.
 Only the traces logged by the manual instrumentation using the OpenTelemetry SDK are.

-### OtelTelemetry vs Application Insights agents compared
+#### OtelTelemetry vs Application Insights agents compared

 | Highlight                                                                | OtelTelemetry Agent | App Insights Agent |
 |--------------------------------------------------------------------------|---------------------|--------------------|